MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

 > By invoking a **DELETE** call to "https://sgmanager.ng.bluemix.net/v1/sgconfig/$GATEWAY_ID/destinations/$Ddestination_id/ipTableRule" using your Secure Token as the Bearer token with  the payload **'{"all":true}'** you will ask the selected destination to wipe its list of ips.
 > To information used here it is the same one used on step 3, deploying your SecureGatewayAdapter.

-## Acknowledgement:
- Some of the icons used on this page are Designed by Freepik and distributed by Flaticon.